greggannicott/wp-music-library/wordpress_plugins/wp-ilibrary/readme.txt

 An example can be found at http://greg.gannicott.co.uk/TBC.

-This is the long description.
-No limit, and you can use Markdown (as well as in the following sections).

-For backwards compatibility, if this section is missing, the full length of the short description will be used, and Markdown parsed.

-A few notes about the sections above:

-*   "Contributors" is a comma separated list of wp.org/wp-plugins.org usernames
-*   "Tags" is a comma separated list of tags that apply to the plugin
-*   "Requires at least" is the lowest version that the plugin will work on
-*   "Tested up to" is the highest version that you've *successfully used to test the plugin*.
-Note that it might work on higher versions... this is just the highest one you've verified.
-*   Stable tag should indicate the Subversion "tag" of the latest stable version, or "trunk," if you use `/trunk/` for stable.

-    Note that the `readme.txt` of the stable tag is the one that is considered the defining one for the plugin, so if the `/trunk/readme.txt` file says that the stable tag is `4.3`, then it is `/tags/4.3/readme.txt` that'll be used for displaying information about the plugin.
-In this situation, the only thing considered from the trunk `readme.txt` is the stable tag pointer.
-Thus, if you develop in trunk, you can update the trunk `readme.txt` to reflect changes in your in-development version, without having that information incorrectly disclosed about the current stable version that lacks those changes -- as long as the trunk's `readme.txt` points to the correct stable tag.

-    If no stable tag is provided, it is assumed that trunk is stable, but you should specify "trunk" if that's where you put the stable version, in order to eliminate any doubt.

 == Installation ==

-This section describes how to install the plugin and get it working.

-e.g.

 1. Download the plugin and unzip it.
 1. Upload the wp-ilibrary folder to the /wp-content/plugins/ directory of your web site.
 1. Activate the plugin in WordPress Admin.
 1. Go to Settings -> WP iLibrary
-1. Click 'Choose File' and locate your iTunes Library File ([Help finding your XML library file](http://support.apple.com/kb/HT1660))
+1. Click the 'Choose File' button and locate your iTunes Library File ([Help finding your XML library file](http://support.apple.com/kb/HT1660))
-1. Click 'Update Library'.
+1. Click the 'Update Library' button.
 This will import your library file.
-1. Create a new 'Page'.
-1. Enter a title for the page (eg. My Music Collection)
+1. You now need to create a page to display your library.
+Under the 'Add Library Page' section, enter a name for your page (eg. My Music Library)
-1. For the contents of that page, enter the following:</br>[ilibrary]
-1. Save the page.
+1. Click the 'Add Library Page' button.
-1. You should now be able to view your music library on that page.
+1. The confirmation message will provide you with a link to view the library.
+View it.
+1. Job done!

 == Frequently Asked Questions ==